LUTON

 Between the wars he was in the territorial army.
 When the Second

-World War started, he went to France as an RSM with his regiment,
+World War started, he went to France as an RSM with his Regiment,

 and took part in the retreat to Dunkirk.
 He was the only senior